x-actly/Eve-Online-Mining-Bot/README.md

 The GUI application continuously displays the current mouse position on the screen.
 This can be helpful for accurately determining the coordinates for the positions mentioned above.

 ## Cargo Loading Time Calculation
-The "Belt Time" refers to the time required to deplete the cargo volume in your mining ship using your mining laser rate.
+The "Cargo Loading Time" refers to the time required to deplete the cargo volume in your mining ship using your mining laser rate.
 The calculation is as follows:
 ```
 Belt Time (seconds) = Cargo Volume (m³) / (Number of mining lasers * Mining rate per second (m³/s))
 ```